General concept

 help(my_ipcc.waste.incineration.sequence.tier1_co2)

-Help on function tier1_co2 in module bonsai_ipcc.waste.incineration.sequence:
+Help on function tier1_co2 in module ipcc.waste.incineration.sequence:

-tier1_co2(year=2010, region='BG', product='msw_food', activity='open_burn', uncertainty='def')
+tier1_co2(year=2010, region='BG', wastetype='msw_food', incintype='open_burn', uncertainty='def')

 Tier 1 method CO2 Emissions.